wapmorgan/UnifiedArchive/README.md

 	var_dump($archive->getFileNames());
 	```

-4. Further, you can receive additional information on the concrete file by means
+4. Further, you can get additional information about concrete files by
-of the getFileData function
+`getFileData()` method

 	```php
 	var_dump($archive->getFileData('README.md'));
 	```

-5. Further, you can receive file contents by means of the getFileContent
+5. Further, you can get raw file contents by `getFileContent()`
-function
+method

 	```php
 	var_dump($archive->getFileContent('README.md'));
 	```

-6. Further you can unpack any internal catalog with files on a disk.
-Including
+6. Further, you can unpack any internal catalog or the whole archive with files
-all archive (the root catalog of archive).
-The extractNode method is engaged in
+on a disk.
+The `extractNode()` method is engaged in it.
+In case of success, it
-it.
-In case of success, it returns number of the mentioned files, in case of
+returns number of the extracted files, in case of failure - **false**.
+Initial
-failure - false.
-Initial and final symbol of division of catalogs are very
+and final symbol of division of catalogs are very important!
-important!
 Don't forget them.

 	```php
 	$archive->extractNode(outputFolder, archiveFolder = '/');